Date(s) - July 5 2021

 A good place to start is to understand ‘how much’ carbon your business is responsible for – how much is generated as a result of your operations etc. Once you know that you can start to plan how you might reduce that figure.

-This event will showcase the research expertise and facilities at the University of Derby which are available to businesses in the rail sector.
+This event, in conjunction with the Innovate 4 Rail project, will showcase the research expertise and facilities at the University of Derby which are available to businesses in the rail sector.
 By attending this event, you will be able to get more information on fully funded support available to you to tackle bespoke initiatives and projects related to green energy and embodied carbon and the impact on your organisation.

 To start us off we will have a short presentation from Anvesh Prasad and Bruno Muller of Porterbrook who will set the scene as a key industry client.
 How are they responding to the challenge and what will they be expecting of their supply chain in the future?